-You should know how you want to interact with your members prior to solidifying your decision.
+You should know how you want to interact with your target clients prior to solidifying your decision.
 What is it that you want to accomplish online?

-Do you want to show off your members and their businesses?
-Maybe you’ll create detailed posts on Facebook and/or LinkedIn and explain how that business can help other members.
+Do you want to show off your employees and how they’re helping businesses?
+Maybe you’ll create detailed posts on Facebook and/or LinkedIn and explain how your business can help other companies.

-Or is your goal to provide continuing education?
-Maybe you create a plan to utilize Facebook Live or Instagram Live to engage with your members in real time.
+Or is your goal to educate?
+Maybe you create a plan to utilize Facebook Live or Instagram Live to engage with your community in real time.

-Do you want your current and potential members to see you as serious, funny, inspiring, or any specific trait?
-While you can make any reputation work on any platform, it will shape the way your organization shows up and how your members engage with you.
+Do you want your current and potential clients to see you as serious, funny, inspiring, or any specific trait?
+While you can make any reputation work on any platform, it will shape the way your organization shows up and how your clients engage with you.

-Do you plan to utilize ads to create a hyper-targeted campaign or a Lookalike audience of your current members?
+Do you plan to utilize ads to create a hyper-targeted campaign or a Lookalike audience of your current clients?
 All of these points are essential not only to choosing what platforms you use and how to show up online, but to your marketing efforts as a whole!

 Determine your resources

-After figuring out where your members hang out online and your social media goal, it’s time to take your resources into consideration!
-Maybe your organization has determined that being on Facebook, LinkedIn and Instagram is important and you also want to incorporate paid advertising on these platforms as well.
+After figuring out where your target audience hangs out online and your social media goal, it’s time to take your resources into consideration!
+Maybe your B2B business has determined that being on Facebook, LinkedIn and Instagram is important and you also want to incorporate paid advertising on these platforms as well.

 The size of your internal team will determine what platforms are most important and will be tackled first.
 If you have a smaller team, you might need to pare down your social media list a bit, or consider outsourcing organic and/or paid social media management.

-Even if you just start with one social media platform for your membership organization, a start is better than not being present at all!
+Even if you just start with one social media platform for your B2B business, a start is better than not being present at all!

 Creating effective social media content to share with your target audience is a crucial part to your marketing strategy.